rakam-io/rakam-api-terraform-aws/README.md

 * `instance-capacity-max`: What is the maximum number of nodes that the autoscaling group can provision.
 Upon high loads, the node group will scale up and down with respect to `instance-capacity-max` and `instance-capacity-min`

+* `instance-cpu-count`: Enter the number of vCPU's of your instance, and available memory in GB's to `instance-ram-in-gb`.
+These variables helps setting appropiate resource requests and limits to daemonset and deployment pods.

 * `certificate-domain`: The alt domain name of your API. e.g `rakam-api-prod.yourdomain.com`

 * `certificate-email`: A valid e-mail address for ACM validation.